-Click here for an overview map of the six tours.
+Click here for an interactive map of the six tours.

 Center City Tour

 This route mixes historic buildings with contemporary office and hotel buildings.
 There are 24 sites along the tour; including 2 districts, 3 bridges and 13 buildings listed in the National Register of Historic Places.
 Rochester city streets on a whole are pedestrian, wheelchair and stroller friendly.
 In particular, for those taking this tour it is possible to stay exclusively on city sidewalks, with only a few driveways and alleys to cross.